Uluwatu is not only a surfer’s paradise, it’s also a great spot to soak up some sun, enjoy a drink on a cliff bar or watch a beautiful sunset.

 The place is not that large so better check how crowded it is from the bridge before paying the entrance.

 If the weather is clear, both Mount Batukau and Mount Agung can be seen from the beach.
-As well as a permanent flow of airplanes about the land on the nearby airport.
+As well as a permanent flow of airplanes about to land on the nearby airport.

 It might not be the best spot to enjoy the sunset, given the sun is gonna set behind the rocks on the left.
 Still some pretty nice views to enjoy.